Using playing cards to store hidden data:

 Decoding the pack:

-To decode a pack of cards, first write out the names and suits of the cards in order in a row across the top of a piece of paper:
+To decode a pack of cards, we first write out the names and suits of the cards in order in a row across the top of a piece of paper:

-Or if that picture is too small:
+Or, if that picture is too small to see:

-Spades: A 2 3 4 5 6 7 8 9 10 Jack Queen King; Clubs: A 2 3 4 5 6 7 8 9 10 Jack Queen King; Hearts: A 2 3 4 5 6 7 8 9 10 Jack Queen King; Diamonds: A 2 3 4 5 6 7 8 9 10 Jack Queen King.
+Spades: A 2 3 4 5 6 7 8 9 10 J Q K; Clubs: A 2 3 4 5 6 7 8 9 10 J Q K; Hearts: A 2 3 4 5 6 7 8 9 10 J Q K; Diamonds: A 2 3 4 5 6 7 8 9 10 J Q K.

-Spades: Ace, 2, 3, 5, 6, 8, 9, 10, King; Clubs: 2, 3, 4, 6, 8, Jack, Queen; Hearts: 4, 5, 6, 8, 9, Queen; Diamonds: Ace, 3, 8, 9, Queen.
+Spades: A, 2, 3, 5, 6, 8, 9, 10, K; Clubs: 2, 3, 4, 6, 8, J, Q; Hearts: 4, 5, 6, 8, 9, Q; Diamonds: A, 3, 8, 9, Q.

-When we get to the end of the second row (i.e. we reach the Queen of Diamonds, which happens to be absent so receives a 0), we start a third row of the cards that were absent in the second
+At the end of the second row, we reach the queen of diamonds, which is absent so receives a 0.
+We then start a third row containing a list of the cards that were absent in the second

-Spades: 5, King; Clubs: 2, 3, 4, 6, 8, Jack; Hearts: 4, 5, 8, 9, Queen; Diamonds: 8, Queen.
+Spades: 5, K; Clubs: 2, 3, 4, 6, 8, J; Hearts: 4, 5, 8, 9, Q; Diamonds: 8, Q.